exonum/exonum/README.md

 transactions between them.

 It implements most basic operations:
-- Create a new user;
+- Create a new user
-- Add funds to the user's balance;
+- Add funds to the user's balance
-- Transfer funds between users.
+- Transfer funds between users

 ## Getting started